Ludwig Czerny: Biography

 With the beginning of the sound film era, Czerny returned to the film and tried again, without any real success, to run his own production company Czerny-Prod.
 GmbH as a film producer.
 He concentrated on documentaries about (north German) country and people.
 As early as 1934, after the completion of his only sound feature film (the boy's story Die Gange vom Hoheneck), the Nazis, who had come to power the year before, forced all production activities to cease.

-Ludwig Czerny died in an air raid on 1941 when he tried to help a woman carry her stroller down to the air-raid shelter.
+Czerny died during an air raid on 1941 when he tried to help a woman carry her stroller down to the air-raid shelter.